rapid7/metasploit-framework/How-to-use-datastore-options.md

 end
 ```

-In that scenario, you can override this rport method, and return a different value:
+In that scenario, you can override this rport method from your module, and return a different value:

 ```ruby
 def rport